napen123/nelson/README.md

 ### Unfinished Book on Nonstandard Analysis
 "This was intended to be the beginning of a book on external sets and functions, but only the first three chapters were written.
 Some of them are temporarily withdrawn for revision." - Edward Nelson

-The latter two chapters were never republished.
+The latter two chapters remain unpublished.

 | Chapter |
 |:--------|